pixeldroid/spec-ls/README.md

 ### random seed

-by default, Spec will execute tests in a different random order every time, to guard against accidental order dependencies.
+by default, Spec will execute tests in a different random order every time, to guard against hidden dependencies.

 to reproduce the order of a specific run, pass in the same seed value to `Spec.execute()`: